CDVyhlidal/Cactus/README.txt

-Cactus 1.0.5
+Cactus 1.1.0
 Jonathan Vasquez (fearedbliss) <jon@xyinn.org>
 Apache License 2.0
-Wednesday, May 23, 2018
+Friday, May 25, 2018
 ------------------------------------------------

 Description
 ---------------
-This is a C#/.NET based application that will help you manage/launch multiple versions of Diablo II from a single window.
+This is a C#/.NET based application that will help you manage/launch Multiple Versions or _Compatible Mods_ of Diablo II (Which I will call "Platforms") from a single application.

 This means you can easily install and play every single version of Diablo II from 1.00 to the latest 1.14d (and any other future versions) while maximizing